brandon-vaughan/creed-cms/src/pages/index.md

       name: Ryan P. Callaghan
       title: Chief Creative Officer
     - bio: >-
-        A business development and networking specialist, directly responsible for millions of dollars in new opportunities identified and acquired over the past ten-plus years, Mr. Marbach serves Creed Productions as the firm’s lead capture planner and initiatives implementation strategist.
+        A business development, team building, and networking specialist, directly responsible for millions of dollars in new opportunities identified and acquired over the past decade and more, Mr. Marbach serves Creed Productions as the firm’s lead capture planner and business strategist.
 His primary responsibilities involve developing outside partnerships, developing and implementing strategic initiatives, and identifying media production opportunities.